Tel mee met Taal (Count on skills) experiment subsidies

 For more information, please consult the full Tel mee met Taal (Count on skills) subsidy scheme for 2021-2024, which can be found in the Government Gazette.

 How to apply

 If you would like to apply for a subsidy for a new experiment, you must submit an activities plan and a budget.

-You can apply from 1 January until 28 February 2021, Central European Time.
+You can apply from 1 January until 28 February 2022, Central European Time.
 DUS-I will implement the Tel mee met Taal (Count on skills) subsidy scheme.
-Read more about the scheme on their website, or go there to submit your application.
+Read more about the scheme on their website, in Dutch or in English.
+Or go there to submit your application.
 DUS-I’s contact details are also listed on their website, should you have any questions.